 When using your instrument in temperatures below freezing, keep the instrument inside your coat and have tubing attached to the pump extend out of your coat near the collar in the breathing area near your nose and mouth.
 This will keep the instrument warm from your body heat and also monitor toxic and combustible gases in the atmosphere.

-After exposures to any extreme temperatures, bump test and calibrate your instruments to ensure they are in proper working order.
+After exposure to any extreme temperatures, bump test and calibrate your instruments to ensure they are in proper working order.
 Routine maintenance on the instruments will keep them performing at their best, even in the cold.
-Winterizing your gas detectors can provide you with reliable and accurate gas detection throughout the coldest months of the year.
-EHS
+Winterizing your gas detectors can provide reliable and accurate gas detection throughout the coldest months of the year.